top of page

 Do sole traders pay less tax than companies?

 Not automatically.
 Sole traders are taxed at individual rates and can access the individual tax-free threshold, while companies pay company tax rates and do not get a tax-free threshold.
-Read more Tax differences between a sole trader and a company
+Read more Tax differences between a sole trader and a company.

 Does registering a business name make me a company?